phonometrica/phonometrica/README.md

 * Standard-based: Phonometrica files are encoded in XML and Unicode.
 * Interaction with Praat: Phonometrica can read and write TextGrid files and open files directly in Praat.

-Phonometrica runs on all major platforms (Windows, macOS and GNU/Linux) and is freely available under the terms of the CECILL license (version 2.1).
+Phonometrica runs on all major platforms (Windows, macOS and GNU/Linux) and is freely available under the terms of the GNU General Public License.